okayzed/okp/USAGE.md

   -for, --enable-for    enable for loop shorthand -rof, --enable-rof    enable rof loop shorthand
-  -t, --transpile       don't compile code, only transpile
+  -t, --transpile       don't compile code, only transpile -sh, --single-header  transpile into a single header file
 ~~~~~

 **NOTE**: any lines that start with `$` will be ignored by the okp processor
-and treated as raw cpp.
+and treated as raw c++.
+Surrounding lines of code with triple backticks will
+also treat those lines as raw c++.

 ## Bugs